DigitalGenius/genius-chat-widget-sdk-ios/README.md

 `DGChatDelegate.env` - environment version for your particular case.

-`DGChatDelegate.scriptVersion` - a version of the script, used by your organization.

 `DGChatDelegate.configs` - List of customizable configs for SDK.

 All of these information is provided by a DigitalGenius Customer Success Manager.